nadinegerber/Python-Portfolio/README.md

 The mark of a great Product Designer—is prioritizing "Usability" over "Aesthetics" because a design which causes users to hunt for features or functionality to proceed, will cause frustration and vacation of the application.
 Consistency and ease of use always win.

+The mark of a great developer: asking "Why?" before asking "How?"
+The answer depends entirely on the Business Goal.
+One could build a tool to serve two completely different purposes, or even a mix of both.

 <br>
 <br>